CeTTL/eResources/Panopto/map-zoom-recordings.md

 ![](images/zoommeetingnumber.png)

-4. You may also find the meeting ID on your University of Waikato Zoom account page, which you can access by selecting the **bottom star** on the left of the staff landing page/[Te Hononga](https://waikatouniversitynz.sharepoint.com/sites/TeHononga/), then the **Zoom icon**.
+4. You may also find the meeting ID on your University of Waikato Zoom account page, which you can access by selecting the **bottom star** on the left of the staff landing page/[Te Hononga](https://waikatouniversitynz.sharepoint.com/sites/TeHononga/) (**Note:** Requires staff login), then the **Zoom icon**.
 See  Install and log in to Zoom for more information.

 ![](images/tehononga.jpeg)